MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### IT Admin Checklist

 ✔️ If you'd like to speed up new user sign-ons check out the new [new policies to speed up adding users](#policies-to-speed-up-adding-users). <br>
-✔️ If you need to delete users from your HoloLens automatically then check out how to [manage users on device](#clean-up-users-on-device). <br>
 ✔️ If you need to keep your devices from auto-connecting to Wi-Fi access points then learn how to [disable Wi-Fi auto recovery](#new-policy-to-disable-ncsi-passive-polling). <br>
 ✔️ Trying to remotely troubleshoot a device, but don't have enough room to gather logs?
 Try to [clean up some storage space using MDM](#clean-up-storage-via-mdm). <br>
 ✔️ If you need to have more security, are planning on vending out your devices, or need to check a box for a security review, check out the [security baseline](#security-baseline). <br>